Ipswich, Queensland: Technology

 position the region as a leader of the digital economy.
 More than fifteen members had signed up prior to the opening.

 In 2015, Ipswich was named in the world's Top 7 most Intelligent Communities by the Intelligent Community Forum (ICF) in New York.

 Education

 Ipswich is home to dozens of primary and secondary schools, including Ipswich Grammar School, which was the first high school in Queensland (established in 1863).
-Ipswich Girls' Grammar School was established 1892.

 Tertiary education facilities include University of Southern Queensland, which has campuses at Springfield and Ipswich.
 TAFE Queensland South West has a campus at Bundamba and another in Springfield.

 Safety

 Ipswich is home to the "Safe City" camera network, which commenced in 1994.
-More than 200 cameras are monitored 24/7 from a facility situated within the CBD.
+More than 200 cameras are monitored all-hours from a facility situated within the CBD.

 The Ipswich City Council Safe City Monitoring Facility has hosted representatives of law enforcement agencies from the Netherlands, Taiwan, Great Britain and approximately twenty-five local authorities from across Australia to inspect the closed-circuit television (CCTV) camera monitoring system.